emanuel-epifani/emanuel-epifani/README.md

 ## About me
 🙎‍♂️BRIEF HISTORY:<br/>
 Passionate about Biology, I took a bachelor's degree in "Biological Science".
 Later on, following my passion for computers and programming I decided to pursue a career in Information Technology by attending a yearly web programming course (1000 hours) and with hands-on experience in the field.
-After graduating as a programmer, I joined IOMA as a Software Developer, where I still work.

 🧑‍💻 WHAT I KNOW:<br/>
-In that role, I worked with various frameworks and technologies, including:<br/>
+In my previous experiences I worked with various frameworks and technologies, including:<br/>
-- Frontend: Angular, Next.js (typescript, html, css)<br/>
+- Frontend: Next.js (typescript, html, css)<br/>
 - Backend: NestJS, Python <br/>
 - Databases: SQL Server, MongoDB <br/>
-- DevTools: Intellij Idea / VSCode / Docker /Jira / GitLab & GitHub / Postman ...<br/>

 However, my primary focus was on Python and SQL Server for developing a SCADA backend that supervises, controls, and collects data from industrial and automated processes (PLCs) in a 4.0 industry line.